karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/getUserIdentifier.md

-LightUserDataService::getUserIdentifier — Returns the [current user](https://github.com/lingtalfi/Light_UserData/blob/master/doc/pages/conception-notes.md#current-user) identifier.
+LightUserDataService::getUserIdentifier — Returns the current user identifier, or throws an exception if the user is not valid.